Chapter 9: Pandas operations

 This series is written against pandas 3, released in 2025, and two of its changes are worth understanding before going further, because they change what you see in everyday output.

 Run df.dtypes and look at the text columns.
-In pandas 2 they showed up as object, the catch-all dtype for anything that is not a fixed-width number.
-Pandas 3 gives strings a dedicated str dtype instead, backed by PyArrow when it is installed:
+In pandas 2 they showed up as object, the catch-all dtype for anything that isn’t a fixed-width number.
+Pandas 3 gives strings a dedicated str dtype instead, backed by PyArrow when it’s installed:

 df.dtypes